Stable cohomology of $Aut(F_n)$ with bivariant twisted coefficients

-These cohomology groups were computed in a stable range by Randal-Williams for $s=1$ \cite[Corollary 5.4]{RW18}.
-Theorem \ref{thm:stab} states that in a stable range, the map $\G_n^s\to\G_n^{1+s}$, given by adding a leg at $\{s\}$, induces an isomorphism in cohomology with the coefficients (\ref{eq:coefficients-intro}).
-This is an unsurprising result for experts and is proven using standard methods due to Randal-Williams and Wahl \cite{WahlRW} and \cite{KrannichStability}, combined with an idea by Hatcher and Wahl \cite{HatcherWahlErratum}.
-Since the proof is still quite long and requires a bit more background, this is left to the final Section \ref{sec:stability}. \item Secondly, we note that for a graph $\Gamma\in\G_n^{1+q}$, for $q\ge 0$, the map $\Gamma\to\Gamma/[1+q]$ induces as short exact sequence
+This is an unsurprising result for experts and is proven using standard methods due to Randal-Williams and Wahl \cite{WahlRW}, combined with an idea by Hatcher and Wahl \cite{HatcherWahlErratum}.
+Since the proof is still quite long and requires a bit more background, it is left to the final Section \ref{sec:stability}. \item In the second step, we consider the inclusion $H(n,1)\to H(n,s+1)$ induced by the homomorphism $F_n\hookrightarrow F_{n+s}$.
+This map is in fact $A_n^{s+1}$-equivariant, with the action on the source induced by the projection $A_n^{s+1}\to\Aut(F_n)$.
+The action of $A_n^{s+1}$ on $H(n,s+1)$ is defined in such a way that it acts trivially on the cokernel of the inclusion map, so we get a short exact sequence

-of local systems on $\G_n^{1+q}$, where the first local system is pulled back from $\G_n^1$, along the map given by forgetting the last marked points, and the last local system is trivial.
-Tensoring this sequence with $V$, we may then apply Lemma \ref{lemma-Schur-extension} together with the results in the previous step, to compute the stable cohomology groups of $\G_n^{1+q}$ with coefficients in $\bigwedge^p (H_1(\Gamma,\Q)\otimes V)$. \item The next step is to consider the map $\G_n^{1+q}\to\G_n^1$, whose homotopy fiber over a graph $\Gamma$ is $\Gamma^{\times q}$.
-We may consider the spectral sequence associated to this map, with coefficients in the local system $\bigwedge^p (H_1(\Gamma,\Q)\otimes V)$, which has the form
+of $A_n^{s+1}$-representations.
+Applying Lemma \ref{lemma:extension} to this short exact sequence gives us a spectral sequence, which allows us to use the result of the first step to compute $H^*(A_n^{s+1},H(n,1)^{\otimes p})$, for any $p\ge 0$, in a stable range $n\gg *+p$. \item In the third step, we consider the short exact sequence

+and its associated Hochshild-Serre spectral sequence with coefficients twisted by the $A_n^{s+1}$-representation $H(n,1)^{\otimes p}$.
+As this representation factors through $\Aut(F_n)$, the spectral sequence has the form

-We prove that this spectral sequence degenerates immediately, so the results of the previous step allows us to compute the direct sum of the terms of its $E_2$-page, in a stable range. \item The final step the consists of first applying classical facts about representation theory of symmetric groups and the general linear group $\GL(V)$, to compute
+We prove that this spectral sequence degenerates on the $E_2$-page, so the result of the previous step allows us to compute the direct sum of the terms of its $E_2$-page, in a stable range. \item In the final step of the proof, we use the fact that $H^j(F_n^{\times s},\bQ)$ decomposes as a direct sum of copies of $H^*(n)^{\otimes j}$ and again that the stable cohomology groups of $\Aut(F_n)$ with coefficients in $H(n)^{\otimes p}$ are known from the results of Djament-Vespa and Randal-Williams, to inductively compute $H^i(\Aut(F_n),K^{p,j}(n))$, in a stable range, from the result of the previous step. \end{enumerate}